gleber/gcproc/README.md

 This library implements garbage-collected processes by (ab)using garbage collection of NIF resources.

+Big thanks to Tony Rogvall who did all the hard parts in http://github.com/tonyrog/resource project.

 Please note that node will be garbage collected along with the resource, hence it may take some short time before it's terminated due to way BEAM GC works.